M.S. in Software Engineering Overview

 Our Master of Science in Software Engineering program has been in existence since 1999.
 The program is designed to provide both fundamental and practical knowledge for students who want to pursue careers in industry as software engineers as well as those who want to advance their knowledge in the field as researchers in software engineering.
 Graduates will learn issues and methodologies to help them specify, develop, test, maintain and manage complex software systems.
 Because software today is often embedded in and interacts with a variety of systems, our program also aims to broaden student knowledge in relevant fields.
 Specifically, the program incorporates software engineering concepts in the context of system requirements and system engineering that considers integrated aspects of physical artifacts, software, human factors, economic, and application domains.
 The program also includes important practical elements of teamwork and engineering ethics.

-Applicants should have a B.S. degree in computer science with proficiency in probability and statistics or a B.S. degree in an engineering discipline with proficiency in at least one high level programming language.
+Applicants should have a Bachelor of Science in Computer Science degree with proficiency in probability and statistics or a Bachelor of Science in an engineering discipline with proficiency in at least one high−level programming language.